Stardustllr/llr/README.md

 # Longrui Li
-This is my own GitHub station
+This is the project of INFO577.
+The detail will be added in the future.